 All the fun summer activities can do a number on your washing machine.
 The additional loads of wash can end up causing obstructions and overflows.
 Consider doing small loads of wash to prevent problems.
 You should also make it a habit to check the washing machine hoses for kinks or leakages routinely.

 4.Clogged Toilet, Shower and Tub Drains

 Toilets, showers, and tub drains are used a lot more often during summer.
 Clogs in showers and tub drains are usually made up of dirt, hair, grease, and soap scum.
 Clogged toilets are also used a lot more in the summer, especially if you have kids on summer break.
 Teach your children to use a moderate amount of toilet paper and avoid flushing wet wipes.
 Common clogs are relatively easy to clear using a plunger or snake drain cleaner, but if they don’t do the job, you’ll need to call in a professional for drain cleaning.

 5.Sprinkler System Failure

 Sprinkler systems are rarely used during the winter, so you should inspect them before using them during the summer.
 Leaking sprinklers can affect the pipes and raise your water bills.
-Sprinkler heads need to be inspected and cleaned before using them because dirt build-up can cause water back up in the hose.
-Also, check the heads for damage, making sure that water isn’t being wasted by spraying in varying directions instead of the areas you want them to water.
+Sprinkler heads must be inspected and cleaned before using them because dirt build-up can cause water back up in the hose.
+Also, check the heads for damage, ensuring that water isn’t being wasted by spraying in varying directions instead of the areas you want them to water.

 Don’t be caught off guard by home plumbing issues this summer.
 Take the time to look for the summer plumbing issues listed here and address any you find right away.